Hajigak mining concession: Summary of deposits

 The deposit itself stretches over 32 km and contains 16 separate zones, up to 5 km in length, 380 m wide and extending 550 m down dip, seven of which have been studied in detail.
 The ore occurs in both primary and oxidized states.
 The primary ore accounts for 80% of the deposit and consists of magnetite, pyrite and minor chalcopyrite.
 The remaining 20% is oxidized and consists of three hematitic ore types.
 The deposit remained unmined in 2006.
 The presence of coking coal nearby at Shabashak in the Dar-l-Suf District and large iron ore resources made the deposit viable for future development of an Afghan steel industry.
 Open pit mining and blast furnace smelting operations were envisioned by an early feasibility study.
 The Hajigak also includes the unusual niobium, a soft metal used in the production of superconducting steel.

 History

 Germans were the first to plan to exploit this deposit systematically after planning a steel mill during or shortly after World War I. In the 1960s Russians prepared a comprehensive report on the mineral resources of Afghanistan, however also failed to exploit the deposits.

 When in the 1960s the Kala Bagh steel mill was planned in Pakistan, it was expected that it could partly use Hajigak iron ore.
-This is because the Pakistani mines where not of good quality at the time.
+This was because the Pakistani mines were not of good quality at the time.
 However, this scheme failed.